zordius/HandlebarsTest/README.md

 Directories
 -----------

+* *cloned*: all cloned library files are placed here.
-*data* all data files for testing are placed here, in json format.
+* *data*: all data files for testing are placed here, in json format.

-*templates* all template files for testing are placed here.
+* *templates*: all template files for testing are placed here.

-*inc* all required php lib files are placed here.
+* *inc*: all required php lib files are placed here.

-*bin* all testing scripts and commands are placed here.
+* *bin*: all testing scripts and commands are placed here.